catalog header

 3.00 credits

-Introduces the student dancer to the foundations of human movement and Functional Awareness Principles which is an approach to understanding the body and how it functions through movement exploration in experiential anatomy, with applications to dance training by connecting the scientific with the somatic and anatomy with artistry.
+This course introduces the foundations of human movement and Functional Awareness Principles.
 This course is designed to encourage optimal use of the dancer’s body through exploration of proper alignment techniques, somatic practices and human anatomy and physiology.
 Increased knowledge of human movement empowers students to prevent injury and enhance longevity and performance.
 Students are challenged to explore course content through lectures, classroom discussion, and practical dance training exercises.

 Equivalent: